AlejandroFizZaro/React-Express-app/README.md

 The Users / Students that appear on the layout are displayed by data that is loaded in the backend ( Express.js ).
 Because of that, is required to initialize the backend before the frontend.
 I will show the steps now!

+# STARTING THE APP

-In order to set this app properly, We need to run the framework that manage the frontend (ViteJS):
+In order to start this app properly, We need to run the framework that manage the frontend (ViteJS):

 First: Booting the backend